 During the year ended December 31, 2021, the Company executed an early lease termination with an office tenant on two properties in exchange for a fee of \$35.0 million, and simultaneously sold the underlying properties to an unrelated third party for aggregate gross proceeds of \$16.0 million.
 As the sale of the underlying properties was to an unrelated third party, the Company accounted for the lease termination income and sale of properties as separate transactions in accordance with GAAP.
 As a result, the \$35.0 million cash receipt was not able to be factored into the properties' future undiscounted cash flows, resulting in a \$25.7 million impairment charge in the Consolidated Statements of Income and Comprehensive Income.
 The Company recognized termination fee income of \$33.5 million as other income from real estate transactions, a component of Lease revenues, net, in the Consolidated Statements of Income and Comprehensive Income.
-The net impact of the lease termination and the sale of the underlying properties was a \$4.0 million increase to net income after considering certain other adjustments.
+The underlying properties was a \$4.0 million increase to net income after considering certain other adjustments.
 Remaining impairments recognized during the year ended December 31, 2021 were immaterial.